Logo

 pip is the standard package manager for Python.
 It allows you to install, update, and manage third-party libraries from the Python Package Index (PyPI), such as NumPy for numerical operations or Flask for web development.

-pip install numpy pandas - List installed packages:
+• Install multiple packages: pip install numpy pandas

-pip install --upgrade package_name - Uninstall a package:
+• Upgrade a package: pip install --upgrade package_name

 5. File and Exception Handling